anik-jha/portfolio/actual_contents/quantile_regression/blog5_medium.md

 ## From Intervals to Distributions

-So far, we've predicted 3–5 quantiles.
-This gives prediction intervals—useful but incomplete.
+So far, we've predicted 3-5 quantiles.
+This gives prediction intervals - useful but incomplete.

 ### The Goal: Full Conditional Distributions